MiguelAmaro/ParticleSystem/src/README.md

 * Don't expect to see any geometetry show up on the screen if you dont set the w component of the float4 to 1.0.

+* Use staging buffer to debug the inderectdraw arg buffer

 # Topic Search
 indirect args > pipeline exec methods >